ADLINK-IST/opensplice/src/api/face/java/doc/EXAMPLES.md

 ### General windows build/run environment setup                                         {#windowsgeneral}

-In the following examples `%%OSPL_HOME%` identifies the installation directory of OpenSplice. *Note* it is not however required that this be set as a variable in the console environment.
+In the following examples `%%OSPL_HOME%` identifies the installation directory of Vortex OpenSplice. *Note* it is not however required that this be set as a variable in the console environment.

 A script `release.bat` is provided.
-It exports a value of `OSPL_URI` to indicate the file `%%OSPL_HOME%\etc\config\ospl.xml` and also makes the OpenSplice executables and dynamic-link libraries available on the `PATH`.
+It exports a value of `OSPL_URI` to indicate the file `%%OSPL_HOME%\etc\config\ospl.xml` and also makes the Vortex OpenSplice executables and dynamic-link libraries available on the `PATH`.

-A shortcut within the OpenSplice HDE folder on the Start Menu: **OpenSplice DDS command prompt** creates a `cmd.exe` console session with this environment ready set.
+A shortcut within the Vortex OpenSplice HDE folder on the Start Menu: **Vortex OpenSplice command prompt** creates a `cmd.exe` console session with this environment ready set.